 The CreaTures Glossary is a set of tools for giving meaning to a lexicon of terms related to creative practice and transformational change.
-The project includes games, a website, workshops, and other interactions that facilitate language as a social practice.
+The Glossary includes games, a website, workshops, and other interactions that facilitate language as a social practice.
+It aims to give meaning to a lexicon that is particular to the field of creative practice and ecosocial transformation, but which might also work more broadly.
+Here, language is understood as belonging to no one in particular and to everyone at the same time.
+Anyone can participate.

 The Glossary author, artist Amira Hanafi, brings a radical understanding of “common” to the project.
 They understand language, as part of the commons, as a site where displays of power are continuously produced and contested.
 Rather than produce fixed definitions, the Glossary distributes power to define language throughout the community or collective that interacts with it.